willardsigei/Streetfood/README.md

 ## Project Description

-This Webiste is design as to help customers get to their foods stuff at their fingertips and comforts.
+This Webiste is designed to help customers get to their foods stuff at their comforts.
 It is user friendly and the prices of the products are very friendly.

 ### Technology used